Danielle Egnew: Psychic

 Danielle Egnew appears as herself in television, film, and radio as a psychic and medium.
 In this capacity she has starred for a pilot episode of a series on cold cases entitled Missing Peace and participated with investigation of the paranormal.
 Danielle Egnew has worked as a content consultant on paranormal-themed television series Supernatural (CW) and America's Psychic Challenge (Lifetime).

 In 2011, Egnew launched The Call To Light Press, a blog whose content reflects spiritual, paranormal and extra terrestrial interests.
 She tours the United States as a keynote speaker and lecturer.

 In 2012 Danielle Egnew authored the book True Tales of the Truly Weird: Real Paranormal Accounts from a Real Psychic, detailing her alleged encounters with paranormal phenomenon.
 Egnew was named Psychic of the Year and Top UFOlogists of 2012 by UFO's and Supernatural Magazine.

 Activism

-Egnew is a advocate for same-sex marriage rights, acting as a celebrity endorser for a number of local and national campaigns including Virginia's VoteNO campaign, providing PSA's and print materials for the endeavor.
+Egnew is an advocate for same-sex marriage rights, acting as a celebrity endorser for a number of local and national campaigns including Virginia's VoteNO campaign, providing PSAs and print materials for the endeavor.

-In the past, Egnew has worked on a number of campaigns ranging from political candidates to Washington State's "Right To Die" campaign, supporting the legal upholding of living wills in a court of law, as well as working on the campaign to implement Washington State's Universal Health Care System.
+In the past, Egnew has worked on a number of campaigns, including support for the Washington Death with Dignity Act, for the legal upholding of living wills in a court of law, and for universal health care in Washington State.